BIRTH TRAUMA – Some Women Feel Extreme Grief and Loss

 - PTSD- Post Traumatic Stress Syndrome

 - Despair and grief

-The mother’s support group may not understand why she isn’t just happy to have a healthy baby.
-They may wonder about her reaction.
+The mother’s family or friends may not understand why she isn’t just happy to have a healthy baby.
+They may be puzzled and even annoyed at her reaction to her birth outcome.
 What she’ll need from others is empathy.
 The worst thing that can be said is, “Just accept it and move on.”
 “I don’t understand why you’re upset!
 You have a healthy baby!”

 Help Yourself Heal Emotionally:

 - Frequent doses of your baby will help you bond.